Collecting batteries and accumulators

 - Register as a batteries collection point (Stichting OPEN)

-- Elements of Dutch waste management (Rijkswaterstaat Environment)
+- Elements of Dutch waste management (Rijkswaterstaat Environment, in Dutch)

 - Regulation (EU) 2023/1542 concerning batteries and waste batteries (EUR-Lex)